yanpla/yanplaRoles/README.md

 # yanplaRoles
-`yanplaRoles` is a mod for the game Among Us that introduces new roles and modifiers, currently there are the Jester, Executioner, Snitch and Sheriff roles, and the Captain Modifier.
+`yanplaRoles` is a mod for the game Among Us that introduces new roles and modifiers, currently there are the Jester, Executioner, Snitch, Sheriff and Janitor roles, and the Captain Modifier.

 ### Jester